algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 </p>

 Here, we are selecting 3 values to use for the x-axis and using words or phrases for the "bottom" and "top" of the y-axis.
-To be clear: we are not condoning the behaviour of having mismatched x and y tic values by using words or phrases along the y axis and numbers along the x axis.
+To be clear: we are not condoning the behavior of having mismatched x and y tic values by using words or phrases along the y axis and numbers along the x axis.
 This is simply meant as a showcase for using gnuplot in this way.

 {% endmethod %}

-TODO: change to exp() function, then to sin again at the end for logscale sine plot for the rest of the chapter.
-Say something like...
-"This is an awful plot, so we'll use it as our example for the rest of this chapter"
 #### logscale

-In addition to changing the values of the x and y tics, we can also change the axes to plot in logscale by using the following command:
+In addition to changing the values of the x and y tics, we can also change the axes to plot in log-scale by using the following command:

 {% method %}
 {% sample lang="gnuplot" %}